Tuesday: My "take" on a film.

 Yuh-Jung Youn won the Oscar for Best Actress in a Supporting Role for this film.
 She portrays Soonja, the grandmother... a wonderful character.
 She's not like a so-called "real" grandma, according to her grandson David (Alan S. Kim).
 He insists she smells like Korea, and tells her...

-They bake cookies!
+DAVIDGrandma, you're not a real grandma.SOONJAWhat is a real grandma?DAVIDThey bake cookies!
 They don't swear!
 They don't wear men's underwear!

 In another scene, the grandmother plants minari (sometimes known as Korean watercress) near a stream and describes to David...

-Minari is truly the best.
+SOONJAMinari is truly the best.
 It grows anywhere, like weeds.
 So anyone can pick and eat it.
 Rich or poor, anyone can enjoy it and be healthy.
 Minari can be put in kimchi, put in stew, put in soup.
 It can be medicine if you are sick.
 Minari is wonderful, wonderful!

-The story moves at a slow but steady and purposeful pace with conflict arising from farming, marital, familial, cultural, health issues--life!--and, like the plant, the family needs to be hardy and resilient
+The story moves at a slow but steady and purposeful pace with conflict arising from farming, marital, familial, cultural, health issues--life!--and, like the plant, the family needs to be hardy and resilient.

 Echoing Soonja's words, Minari is wonderful, wonderful!